Perfect wedding venues are like a theater.

 4. Cohen’s Retreat

-Lively, bursting with color and hub for artistic inspiration, Cohen’s Retreat is just the place for an exuberant couple to dance down the aisle.
-Named after Mr. Percival (Percy) Randolph Cohen, the philanthropists behind Bethesda, Cohen’s Retreat was a part of a request in Cohen’s will for a facility “where men would not die old and lonely.”
-With the Art Tank for a lengthy guest list of 100 or more and The Porch or Library Bar for an smaller more intimate gathering, this Savannah wedding venue doesn’t disappoint.
+Cohen’s Retreat is just the place for an exuberant couple to dance down the aisle.
+It is lively, bursting with color and a hub for artistic inspiration It is named after Mr. Percival (Percy) Randolph Cohen, the philanthropists behind Bethesda.
+Cohen’s Retreat was requested in Cohen’s will for a facility “where men would not die old and lonely.”
+The Art Tank services a guest list of 100 or more.
+The Porch or Library Bar are perfect for smaller more intimate gatherings.
 You can even rent out the entire space if you feel like splurging on your special day.

 5. The Ford Plantation

 The Ford Plantation is more than a little ways off the Savannah pathway, but most definitely worth the excursion.
 Nothing like 1,800 acres of South Georgia.
-Non-members are offered the main house wedding venue site along with a complimentary stay for two nights, breakfast, pool access, bicycles, access to the spa, dressing room and the opportunity to book golf or fishing activities, fitness classes, spa appointments and various other Ford Plantation amenities for a discounted price.
-Wed in style and celebrate lavishly with exquisite views of the Ogeechee River, lush greenery, five star catering, historic architecture and complete privacy to enjoy the wedding grounds with your closest friends and family.
+Non-members are offered the main house wedding venue site along with a complimentary stay for two nights.
+This includes breakfast, pool access, bicycles, access to the spa and the dressing room.
+Discounts on golf or fishing outings, fitness classes, spa appointments and other amenities also come with the venue.
+Wed in style and celebrate lavishly with exquisite views of the Ogeechee River.
+The plantation boasts five-star catering and complete privacy to enjoy the wedding with your closest friends and family.

-Getting to these locations may mean straying off Savannah’s straight paths and away from the popular spots around town, but it’s worth the wander.
-Plantations, retreats, farms, museums and academies might not be the first places to come in mind when you think of where to get married, but they may be the difference between a memorable and an absolutely unforgettable festivity.
+Getting to these locations may mean straying off Savannah’s straight paths, but it’s worth the wander.
+Plantations, retreats, farms, museums and academies make for an unforgettable festivity.